schirag1993/mileagemayvary/README.md

 # Chirag S - Personal Portfolio

-This is a personal portfolio website for Chirag S, showcasing his skills, projects, and professional experience.
+This is a personal portfolio website for Chirag S, showcasing his different personas, skills, projects, and professional experience.
 The website is built using HTML, CSS, and JavaScript and is hosted on GitHub Pages.

 ## Features

 - Responsive design that works on all devices
 - Modern and clean UI/UX
-- Sections for About, Projects, Skills, Testimonials, Blog, and Contact
+- Multiple persona pages (Tech, Personal, Cooking)
+- Main page with bio information
 - Interactive elements with smooth animations
 - Downloadable resume
-- Contact form
-- Testimonial slider
+- Coming soon contact page
 - Project showcase with case studies

 ## Technologies Used